elsy-com/Claires/content/posts/DOG.-Book-1.md

 - /images/DOG-BOOK-1-IMAGES/Rear-Cover.png
 draft: false
 ---
-In this first book of the dog series, you will be introduced to the main character.
+In the first book of the DOG. series, you will be introduced to the main character.